Wills and Probate

 A Power of Attorney is a legal document that names a person or entity to act for you and authorizes and empowers the person or entity named to make health care decisions and handle investment and financial transactions and other matters as instructed by you for your benefit during your lifetime.
 This document is especially important if you ever become unable to handle your own affairs in an effort to avoid guardianship proceedings.

-Allow me, as an experienced attorney, to provide the personalized legal advice and service you deserve as I analyze the details of your important legal issues and transactions, such as: wills, probate of estates, powers of attorney and living wills.
+Allow me, as an experienced estate planning attorney in Central Florida, to provide the personalized legal advice and service you deserve as I analyze the details of your important legal issues and transactions, such as wills, probate of estates, powers of attorney and living wills.

-I look forward to working with you to achieve your estate planning goals or the handling of a probate estate.
+I look forward to working with you as your estate planning lawyer to achieve your estate planning goals or the handling of a probate estate in Orlando and Central Florida, including Orange, Osceola, Brevard, and Polk Counties.
 I will provide you with competent advice to reach your estate planning goals or in the handling of a probate estate.
-When you come to me as your attorney to prepare your documents for estate planning or for a probate, I am dedicated to providing you with a complete set of legal documents for your specific circumstances and legal advice in the process.
+When you come to me as your probate estate attorney to prepare your documents for estate planning or for probate, I am dedicated to providing you with a complete set of legal documents for your specific circumstances and legal advice in the process.

-Call or email today to schedule an appointment for a personalized consultation with the me.
+Call or email today to schedule an appointment for a personalized consultation with me.

 This website contains general information for informational purposes only about various areas of law and is not intended to constitute, and does not constitute, legal advice or the provision of legal services, and should not be construed as such, or relied upon since each state or jurisdiction has different laws and each set of factual circumstances are different and each situation is fact specific.
 It is impossible to evaluate a legal problem without a comprehensive consultation and review of all facts and documents at issue by an attorney.
 Accordingly, the information presented on this website is included with the understanding and agreement that the law office of Patricia L. Daugherty is not engaged in rendering legal or other professional advice or services by posting or maintaining the information.
 Patricia L. Daugherty does not intend to conduct, and is not conducting, business in states or jurisdictions where Ms. Daugherty is not licensed or authorized to practice law.
 This information is not intended to and does not create an attorney client relationship with Patricia L. Daugherty.
 In order to establish an attorney client relationship, a comprehensive consultation and a separate written representation agreement and retainer are required by Ms. Daugherty’s law office.
 The advice and services of a competent, professional attorney should be sought if legal assistance is needed.
 Please consult with an attorney if you desire legal representation.